Our privacy commitment to you

 Tax file numbers

 We are required to ask for your Tax File Number (TFN) when you join AMIST Super.
-If you do not provide your TFN, we will be unable to accept personal contributions from you, you may be subject to additional tax on your contributions and you will not qualify for the Government co-contribution if you are otherwise eligible.
+If you do not provide your TFN:

-If you do provide your TFN, AMIST Super may use it to identify any multiple accounts you may have within the superannuation industry and consolidate these into a single account of your choice.
+If you do provide your TFN, AMIST Super may use it to identify any multiple accounts you may have with other superannuation funds and consolidate these into a single account of your choice.
 Your TFN may also be used to assist in locating “lost” superannuation monies collected by the ATO.

 What happens if you don’t provide the information requested?